This post is an overview of Westminster Abbey tickets, with tips on discounts, free entry, audio, and guided tours, and how to plan your visit.

 Reviews of the audio tours of Westminster Abbey are generally positive.
 Many visitors praise the quality and quantity of information provided.

-Verger tours are limited to 20 people per tour and operate on a first come, first served basis.
+Verger tours are limited to 10 people per tour and operate on a first-come, first-served basis.

 Reviews of the verger tours are consistently excellent.
 Visitors comment that the tours are "nothing short of excellent" and "undoubtedly the best money we spent in our 5 weeks UK visit" (TripAdvisor).